How to Prune Clematis

 Step 2 How to prune different types of Clematis

-Prune off the top growth to a pair of axil buds to make a framework cutting back, not harshly, to a good pair of axil buds.
-You may remove quite a bit of top growth, some may have buds and shoots, don't worry, that's normal.
+Prune off the top growth to a pair of axil buds to make a framework, cutting back, not harshly, to a good pair of axil buds.
+You may remove quite a bit of top growth; some may have buds and shoots, don't worry, that's normal.
 Just lightly cut back to a good framework and remove any spindly or poor shoots.

-In the images above the stems of the Clematis in Feb/March look dead, all brown and stringy.
+In the images above, the stems of the Clematis in Feb/March look dead, all brown and stringy.
 In the second image, the Clematis in winter looks dead.
 It definitely is not.
 Locate the axil buds shown in the second image and in the third image, prune back to axil buds and cut off top growth.
-By pruning time, February or early March Clematis are already growing and the top of the plant in particular will have buds and shoots on it.
-Do not worry that when pruning that you are cutting off this new growth, plenty more will follow.
+By pruning time, February or early March Clematis are already growing and the top of the plant, in particular, will have buds and shoots on it.
+Do not worry that when pruning that you are cutting off this new growth; plenty more will follow.

 Group 3 are the late flowering cultivars, and small flowering cultivars Video How to prune Group 3 Clematis .
 With the late flowering group of clematis pruning is easier, simply cut down to about 30 cm in Feb/early March.